Indonesia's election: what you need to know

-More than 192 million Indonesians are eligible to vote in presidential and parliamentary elections on Wednesday after campaigns focused on the economy, but with political Islam looming large over the world’s biggest Muslim-majority nation.
+Indonesians voted in the world's biggest single-day election across the sprawling equatorial archipelago on Wednesday following a six-month campaign to choose a new president and parliament.

-President Joko Widodo, a former furniture salesman who launched his political career as a small-city mayor, is standing for re-election in a contest with ex-general Prabowo Subianto, whom he narrowly defeated in 2014.
+Early results showed President Joko Widodo, a former furniture salesman who launched his political career as a small-city mayor, with a comfortable lead, in line with opinion polls that had predicted the low-key reformist was heading for a second five-year term.

+Data from Private pollsters, based on a partial count of samples from polling stations, showed that Widodo was winning more than half of the vote and his challenger, former general Prabowo Subianto, was more than 10 percentage points behind him.

-As conservative Islam gains traction, politicians including Widodo have taken pains to appear more Islamic.
+The campaign has been dominated by economic issues, but also marked by the growing influence of conservative Islam, with politicians including Widodo taking pains to appear more Islamic.
 The worry for investors is that the appeal for conservative votes will translate into populist policy.

-Most opinion polls give Widodo a double-digit lead but the opposition has disputed survey findings.
-Some recent surveys have shown Prabowo catching up.

-The opposition has also said it has uncovered data irregularities affecting millions on the electoral rolls and has vowed to take legal action or use “people power” if its complaints are not resolved.
+While most opinion polls gave Widodo a double-digit lead, the opposition has disputed the findings and also said it had uncovered data irregularities affecting millions on the electoral rolls.
+It has vowed to take legal action or use “people power” if its complaints are not resolved.

-The election is a huge logistical operation in the world’s third-largest democracy with 245,000 candidates vying for votes in what is described as the world’s biggest single-day election.
+The election has been a huge logistical operation in the world’s third-largest democracy with 245,000 candidates vying for votes cast during a mere eight hours.

+Voters had five paper ballots - for president, vice president, and national and regional legislative candidates - and some clearly struggled with the process.

-Nearly 350,000 police and military personnel, in addition to 1.6 million paramilitary officers, will fan out across the archipelago of 17,000 islands to safeguard the vote.
+Nearly 350,000 police and military personnel, in addition to 1.6 million paramilitary officers, have fanned out across the archipelago of 17,000 islands to safeguard the vote.

 More than 10,000 people have also volunteered to crowd-source results posted at polling stations in a real-time bid to thwart attempts at fraud.

-Unofficial “quick counts” will be released hours after polling ends and the winning presidential candidate is expected to be apparent by late Wednesday.

-The General Election Commission is expected to announce an official result in May.
+While the winning presidential candidate is likely to be apparent later on Wednesday, the General Election Commission is expected to announce an official result in May.

-THE “NEW FACE” IN POLITICS, WIDODO SEEKS A SECOND TERM
+THE ‘NEW FACE’ IN POLITICS, WIDODO SEEKS A SECOND TERM

 When Widodo was elected five years ago he offered a break from the military and political elite that had clung to power since the fall of strongman ruler Suharto in 1998.